Because Jesus rose from the dead we can be free of judgment and condemnation!

 Jesus’ Sermon on the Mount is about saturating ourselves in God’s nonjudgmental love and sharing it with others, including difficult people.
 I share this treasure-store of blessings in my 42-page booklet Jesus’ Greatest Teaching.

 You can read this for personal devotions or as a four-week small group curriculum.
 It’s only available in the Soul Shepherding online store as a PDF download.
-It can be yours right now for just $3.99.
+It can be yours right now.
 Check it out here.

 Soul Talks: Finding Christ Risen in Your Life